open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

 ```
   object(PublicationRequest)::
     {
-     media: object(WebRTCMediaOptions) | null,
+     media: object(WebRTCMediaOptions) | object(WebCodecsMediaOptions) | null,
      data: true | false,
      transport: object(TransportOptions),
      attributes: object(ClientDefinedAttributes) | null
     }
 ```

-A publication can send either media or data, but a QUIC *transport* channel can support multiple stream for both media and data.
+A publication can send either media or data.
 Setting `media:null` and `data:false` is meaningless, so it should be rejected by server.
 Protocol itself doesn't forbit to create WebRTC connection for data.
-However, SCTP data channel is not implemented at server side, so currently `data:true` is only support by QUIC transport channels.
+However, SCTP data channel is not implemented at server side, so currently `data:true` is only support by WebTransport channels.
+When transport's type is "webrtc", `media` should be an object of `WebRTCMediaOptions`.
+When transport's type is "quic", `media` should be an object of `WebCodecsMediaOptions` or `null`.

 ```
   object(WebRTCMediaOptions)::